 Each category of debt collector responds differently to discussion though once you understand a few basic principles in most circumstances a debt collector can be easier to work with that a lender.

 - The first point to mention is that a debt collector is not the lender and the debt collector owns your debt.

-- The debt collector has paid for your debt, hence they want to recover your debt as soon as practicle.
+- The debt collector has paid for your debt, hence they want to recover your debt as soon as practical.
 The cost of your debt is variable based on a number of factors – Are you working?
 Do you own property?
 Do you run a business?
 Are you on Centrelink?
-If you are working, have property you debt may have cost them 40%-50% of the debt value, so for a $10000 debt, they may have paid $4000-$5000.
-If you are on centrelink with no income apart from cenmtrelink, they may have paid 5% which is around $500.
-Understanding this is very important to negotiating terms of payment, or negotiating reductions in your debt.
+If you are working, have a property your debt may have cost them 40%-50% of the debt value, so for a $10000 debt, they may have paid $4000-$5000.
+If you are on Centrelink with no income apart from Centrelink, they may have paid 5% which is around $500.
+Understanding this is very important to negotiate terms of payment, or negotiating reductions in your debt.

 The main point of the above items is that the debt collectors have paid for your debt, and want to cover their costs in buying your debt.
 There is a very good financial incentive that can (if played right) put you into a position of advantage in a negotiation.
 Stay cool and level headed.